Biden seems ready to extend US troop presence in Afghanistan | WTOP

 When he entered the White House in January, Biden knew of the looming deadline and had time to meet it if he had chosen to do so.
 It became a steep logistical hurdle only because he put off a decision in favor of consulting at length inside his administration and with allies.
 Flying thousands of troops and their equipment out of Afghanistan in the next three weeks under the potential threat of Taliban resistance is not technically impossible, although it would appear to violate Biden’s promise not to rush.

 Biden undertook a review of the February 2020 agreement shortly after taking office, and as recently as Tuesday aides said he was still contemplating a way ahead in Afghanistan.
-White House press secretary Jen Psaki stressed that May 1 was a deadline set by the prior administration and that a decision was complicated.
+White House press secretary Jen Psaki said Thursday it is likely that Biden will address the matter before May 1.

-“But it’s also an important decision — one he needs to make in close consultation with our allies and also with our national security team here in this administration,” Psaki said.
-“And we want to give him the time to do that.”
+“He has been consistent and clear that it is operationally challenging to get troops out by May 1, which is not a deadline he put in place,” Psaki said.
+“It is a timeline put in place by the prior administration.”

 In briefings on Afghanistan, Biden would have heard from military commanders such as Gen. Frank McKenzie, head of U.S. Central Command, who have said publicly and repeatedly that the Taliban have not fully lived up to the commitments they made in the February 2020 agreement.
 McKenzie and others have said violence levels are too high for a durable political settlement to be made.

-Note: This story has been corrected to reflect the proper spelling of the last name for James Stavridis, a retired Navy admiral.